 If your job does not involve highly repeatable processes, it will be a while before AI can replace you – but it can help you now.
 If you can identify parts of your organisation or your role that are highly repeatable, get in on the ‘AI’ action to free your time up for doing more value-add activities (this is often referred to as ‘human enablement’).

 It’s hard to implement AI, but not automation

 There’s actually a good chance a process you’re trying to optimise through AI or Machine Learning can be solved through automation and some simple rules or calculations instead, at least as a first step.
 AI initiatives are always preceded by automation, and automation initiatives can sometimes be converted into AI down the road – the two concepts, like Datamine’s values, are better together.

 If you’re trying to optimise a time-consuming task, first determine whether or not it’s repeatable.
 If it is, and it doesn’t require complex human judgement, it’s automatable.
 Maybe the process is too big and complex to be automated in its entirety.
 In this case, break it down into steps and look at them individually - could any of those steps be smarter or than they currently are?
 If so, automate those specific steps of the process.
 In this case you are not changing a business process, just making it more time efficient.

 Automation is the first step if you’re keen to get into the AI and Machine Learning sphere - the next step is seeking help from the experts and putting the ball into motion.
-Download our Predictive and AI Modelling Whitepaper to learn more, or schedule a quick chat with an expert in the field to learn more.
+Download the Datamine Guide to Predictive and AI Modelling below to learn more, or schedule a quick chat with an expert in the field.